 Applicants must be full-time graduate students in good standing with the University and have primary childcare responsibilities for a child up to 12 years of age.
 For most students, full-time status is being enrolled in 6 or more units.
 However, this definition may change depending on your program (i.e. doctoral programs).
 Post-doctoral fellows, undergraduates, and part-time students are not eligible.
 Exceptions to the age limit can be made for children with special needs.

-Doctoral students who meet all the eligibility criteria of the USC Women in Science and Engineering (WiSE) child-care subsidy program should apply for assistance through: http://wise.usc.edu/our-programs/grants-and-awards….
+Doctoral students who meet all the eligibility criteria of the USC Women in Science and Engineering (WiSE) child-care subsidy program should apply for assistance through http://wise.usc.edu/our-programs/grants-and-awards….

 Parents/primary caregivers of the same dependent(s) may apply separately for funding.
-However, a second application for the same dependent(s) will only be considered if the number of available awards is greater than then number of submitted applications.
+However, a second application for the same dependent(s) will only be considered if the number of available awards is greater than the number of submitted applications.

 Applications must be completed and submitted via the online system.
 A complete application should include:

 - Personal statement providing context for your childcare responsibilities.
 Describe your need for funding, including all sources of income and number of children under your care.
 Personal statements should be persuasive in nature and limited to 1-page in length.

 - Proof of payment for Student Services Fee (Fall 2020).